Azure/AppService/_posts/2022-12-05-Making-diagnostics-analysis-easier-in-Diagnose-and-Solve.md

 ## Summary

-Please check out the improved Diagnose and Solve experiences for App Services for Windows and App Services for Linux!
+Please check out the improved Diagnose and Solve Problem experiences for App Services for Windows and App Services for Linux!
 We are actively working on Diagnostics Analysis for traces and we are always interested in your feedback.